4finance/micro-infra-spring/Readme.md

 Then it should use the above config to register in zookeeper.
 An example class that does it that can be almost 1:1 copy-pasted can be found at [boot-microservice-stub example](https://github.com/4finance/boot-microservice-stub/blob/master/src/main/groovy/com/ofg/BootMicroserviceStubApplication.groovy).
+You can also use the project to see how the stub can be done.

 ### Stub deployment ###